Co-isometric weighted composition operators on Hilbert spaces of analytic functions: Characterizations of co-isometric WCOs

 In relation to an argument mentioned in the proof below, it is convenient to recall that reproducing kernels may have zeros in the bidisk (on or off the diagonal); this question is relevant in the theory of one and several complex variables.
 In relation to the kernels considered here, we mention the recent reference \cite{P}.

-\begin{thm} Let $\ch$ be a general weighted Hardy space (as in Proposition~\ref{prop-equiv-ax}) whose reproducing kernel is bounded on the diagonal of the bidisk, and let $W_{F,\f}$ be a bounded WCO on $\ch$.
+\begin{thm} Let $\ch$ be a weighted Hardy space that satisfies axioms (\textbf{A1})--(\textbf{A3}) and whose reproducing kernel is bounded on the diagonal of the bidisk, and let $W_{F,\f}$ be a bounded WCO on $\ch$.
 Then the following statements are equivalent:

 (a) $W_{F,\f}$ is unitary.

 (b) $\,W_{F,\f}$ is co-isometric.

 (c) $F$ is a constant function of modulus one and $\f$ is a rotation. \end{thm} \begin{proof} Trivially, (a) implies (b).
 It is clear from Proposition~\ref{prop-equiv-ax} that (c) implies (a).
 Thus, it only remains to show that (b) implies (c).